netdata/netdata/docs/guides/monitor-hadoop-cluster.md

 If Netdata can't access the `/jmx` endpoint for either a NameNode or DataNode, it will not be able to auto-detect and collect metrics from your HDFS implementation.

-Zookeeper auto-detection relies on an accessible client port and a whitelisted `mntr` command.
+Zookeeper auto-detection relies on an accessible client port and a allow-listed `mntr` command.
 For more details on `mntr`, see Zookeeper's documentation on [cluster options](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_clusterOptions) and [Zookeeper commands](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_zkCommands).